FAForever/wiki-pages/User-Groups.md

 ## FAF Moderators

 These people are the moderators who are responsible for rules in-game, in the chat, and in the forum.
 They're also very willing to help you with anything, so if you have questions you can PM (private message) them.
-You can identify the mods by their white names, they can also be found at the top of the user list or by using !mods [command](FAF_chat#Chat_commands "wikilink") to be given a list of online moderators.
+You can identify the mods by their white names, they can also be found at the top of the user list or by using !mods [command](FAF-chat#Chat-commands) to be given a list of online moderators.

-You can make reports to the moderators by using [this form](https://docs.google.com/forms/d/e/1FAIpQLSfeg4ywc4JVC4frnpkPi6udTRpPqti0d4lH1DEmlRhWOnpagg/viewform?c=0&w=1)
+You can make reports to the moderators by using [this form](https://www.faforever.com/account/report)

-If you are interested in joining the moderator team you can write a PM (private message) on the forums to the "IRC Moderators" group [as shown here](https://i.imgur.com/5KPmGJx.png) detailing on why you think you would make a good addition to the team, which timezone you live in and what sort of commitment you are able to make if you are selected.
+If you are interested in joining the moderator team you can write a PM (private message) to the Currenly Active Moderator Councilor detailing on why you think you would make a good addition to the team, which timezone you live in and what sort of commitment you are able to make if you are selected.

 Current moderators: